-Membership in the Plan consisted of the following at January 1, 2011, the date of the latest actuarial valuation:
+Membership in the Plan consisted of the following at January 1, 2013, the date of the latest actuarial valuation:

-Retirees and beneficiaries currently receiving benefits 0 Terminated plan members entitled to, but not yet receiving benefits 1 Active Plan Members 25 Total 26
+Terminated plan members entitled to, but not yet receiving benefits 2

+Active Plan Members 25

+Total 27

 Funding Policy.
-Plan members are required to contribute 4% of compensation up to \$550 per month and 6% of compensation in excess of \$550.
+Plan members are required to contribute 4% of compensation not exceeding \$550 per month and 6% of compensation in excess of \$550.
 The Town is required to contribute at an actuarially determined rate.